What is digital accessibility?

 General issues

-- The website uses frames (iframes) on certain pages to display content from other websites.
-Some of these are not accessibility-adapted.
+- The website uses frames (iframes) on some pages to retrieve content from other websites.
+Some of these are not accessible.

-- Parts of the navigation are entirely based on JavaScript.
+- Some parts of the navigation rely entirely on JavaScript.

 - Telephone numbers are not links with “tel:”

-- All parts of the website are not tested with keyboard navigation, and some parts of the website are not accessible via keyboard.
+- Not all parts of the website have been tested with keyboard navigation and some parts of the website cannot be reached via keyboard.

 Issues when using the website without vision/with impaired vision/with impaired colour vision

-- Some links on the website lack other visual elements than colour to distinguish them from other text.
+- Some links on the site lack more visual elements than color to distinguish themselves from other text.

-- Some images, logotypes and other non-text media lack alternative texts or labels.
+- Some images, logos, and other non-text media lack alternative texts or labels.

-- In some cases, regarding both text and other elements, the contrast between the elements and the backgrounds is too low.
-There is no possibility for the user to affect the website’s contrast.
+- In some cases, both in text and other elements, the contrast is too low against the background.
+The user is not given the option to affect the contrast.

-- The names of some files are not descriptive enough.
+- The filenames of some files are not descriptive enough.

 How we tested the accessibility